writethedocs/www/docs/conf/eu/2017/welcome-wagon.rst

 **Write the Docs Welcome Wagon Introduction**
 *Sunday, September 10th at 17:00 in the quiet room (downstairs, across from the cloak room) at Auto-Klub*

 Join us for an informal Introduction to Write the Docs, to the Welcome Wagon, and to other first-time conference attendees.
-We’ll pass on some information about the conference specifically for first-timers and give everyone a chance to meet someone new before we join the opening reception.
+We'll pass on some information about the conference specifically for first-timers and give everyone a chance to meet someone new before we join the opening reception.

 **Welcome Wagon Tours**
 *Sunday, September 10th at 17:30, and Monday, September 11th at 8:00 starting in the quiet room (downstairs, across from the cloak room) at Auto-Klub*

-Come on a short tour of the venue with a veteran Write the Docs attendee so you’ll know where everything is and everything you can take part in.
+Come on a short tour of the venue with a veteran Write the Docs attendee so you'll know where everything is and everything you can take part in.

 **Welcome Wagon Check-In**
 *Tuesday, September 12th at 8:00 in the quiet room (downstairs, across from the cloak room) at Auto-Klub*